sodadata/docs/soda-sql/sql_metrics.md

 ```

-### GROUP BY queries in SQL metrics
+### GROUP BY queries in custom metrics

-If your SQL query uses a `GROUP BY` clause, you can use a **`group_by`** property in your SQL metrics to instruct Soda SQL to run each test against each group combination.
-The example below runs each of the four tests against each country in the table.
+If your SQL query uses a `GROUP BY` clause, you can use a **`group_by`** property in your custom metrics to instruct Soda SQL to run each test against each group combination.
+The example below runs each of the four tests against each country in the dataset.

 Set the `group_property` as in the example below.